 “Now, we don’t want you to worry!”

-Time froze and everything went crystal clear like it does in moments like this.
+Time froze and everything went crystal clear as it does in moments like this.
 My Dad was in the hospital, but he was doing fine.

 I wasn’t to worry.